Wellington College, Berkshire: History

-Wellington College was granted a royal charter in 1853 as "The Royal and Religious Foundation of the Wellington College", and was opened in 1859.
+Wellington College was granted a royal charter in 1853 as The Royal and Religious Foundation of the Wellington College, and was opened in 1859.
 Its first Master, which is the title of the headmaster, was Edward White Benson, who later became Archbishop of Canterbury.
-The college's Visitor was H.M. the Queen.
+The college's Visitor was Queen Elizabeth II.

 Originally, the school educated sons of deceased officers who had held commissions in the Army.
 In 1952 a Supplementary Royal Charter extended the privilege of eligibility to the orphan sons of deceased officers of the Royal Navy, Royal Marines and Royal Air Force.
 By the 1960s, the school was considering becoming co-educational, but for some years the lack of financial resources prevented it from doing so.
 The first girls were admitted into the Sixth Form in the 1970s, and the school became fully co-educational in 2005.
 A recent change to the scheme of reduced fees early in 2006 extended the privilege to the orphan children of deceased servicemen or servicewomen of His Majesty's Armed Forces irrespective of rank, and to the orphan children of persons who, in the sole opinion of the Governors, have died in acts of selfless bravery.
 However, only a minority of the children at the school now come from military families.

 On 6 September 2013, readers of The Week magazine voted Wellington College "The Most Forward-Thinking School in the UK", and four days later Tatler magazine chose Wellington College as the "Best Senior School in Britain", at its Schools Awards evening in London.
+In 2024, Wellington College was again featured in Tatler magazine, with the Master, James Dahl, being nominated for "Best Head of a Public School".

+'Wellbeing' classes

+Following reports, in the early 2000s, that some pupils at Wellington College had been subjected to bullying, the then-new Master of the College, Sir Anthony Seldon, an author and historian, introduced 'wellbeing' classes to the curriculum, in conjunction with a team at the University of Cambridge.
+He felt that it was important to help his pupils find the best ways to be happy, and explained the reasons for introducing the subject to the curriculum.

 The Wellington Academy

-Wellington has sponsored the founding of a new independent state school in Wiltshire, The Wellington Academy, which opened in 2009.
+Wellington has sponsored the founding of a new independent state school in Wiltshire, The Wellington Academy, which opened in 2009, at the instigation of the former Master of the College, Sir Anthony Seldon.

 Wellington College International

 Wellington is in partnership with Wellington College International Tianjin, in the city of Tianjin in mainland China, modelled on the buildings and ethos of the college, and which opened in August 2011.
-Wellington is also partnered with Wellington College International Shanghai and Huili School Shanghai in the city of Shanghai, and Wellington College International Hangzhou and Huili School Hangzhou in the city of Hangzhou (also in mainland China), and Wellington College International Bangkok in Thailand.
+Wellington is also partnered with Wellington College International Shanghai and Huili School Shanghai in the city of Shanghai, and Wellington College International Hangzhou and Huili School Hangzhou in the city of Hangzhou (also in mainland China), Wellington College International Bangkok in Thailand, and Wellington College International Pune in India.